talitaoliveira/talitaoliveira/README.md

  My name is Talita and I am a Software Engineer.

-🇧🇷  I'm from Brazil.
- I'm living in Germany.
+🇧🇷  I'm from Brazil and living in Germany.

 👩🏽‍💻  Currently working @ ImmobilienScout24.